 “We were too many people in that car; the driving was so bad.
 I tried to cover myself so I wouldn’t see or hear people vomiting, or I would have felt sick too.”

 After 40 minutes in the car, they stopped.
 The respondent tried to look outside to locate the group, and he noticed they were outside of a police station.
 After 20 minutes, all the 22 people were transferred to another car, larger than the previous one.
 Back on the road, they were driven to a second police station; and after some time, they stopped in another one.

 Finally, they arrived at the last stop around 5.30 in the evening; the respondent states the police drove them back to Bosnia.
-The policemen brought the 22 people to the border and handed them to the Croatian border police.
+The policemen brought the 22 people to the border and handed them to the, according to the respondent, Croatian border police.
 There were 5 Croatian border policemen.

 “They forced us to give them all our jacket and some clothes we had; they left us only with t-shirt and trousers.
 They burned everything.
 Besides that, they checked all over our body: they even control inside our mouth and they put their fingers in our private parts, to see if we were hiding something“.